-The Kitzsteinhorn Glacier
+The Kitzsteinhorn Glacier.

-Skiing Zell am See And Kaprun
+Skiing Zell am See and Kaprun.

-Zell am See and Kaprun together form the Europa Sport Region, 54 lifts and 130 km.
-(80 miles) of pistes, which includes both The Schmittenhole Mountain at Zell am See and a short bus ride away at Kaprun; with the Maiskogel and theKitzsteinhorn Mountain and Glacierl.
+Zell am See and Kaprun together form the Europa Sport Region.
+There are 54 lifts and 130km (80 miles) of pistes.
+This includes the Schmittenhole Mountain at Zell am See and, a short bus ride away, Maiskogel and Kitzsteinhorn Glacier at Kaprun.

 For the beginner there are two nursery at the bottom of the Schmittenhole.
 Both are covered by snow cannons and a full lift pass is not required to use them.